top of page

 6. Chesterfield Berry Farm: Located in Moseley, this farm is about 40 minutes from Short Pump.
 This farm has strawberries, blackberries, sunflowers, sweet corn & pumpkins.
 You drive passed the playground & barn to the grass parking lot.
 Once you’re at the fields, you will wash your hands & grab a bucket to pick strawberries.
 The fields aren’t too far from the parking lot, so there’s not too much walking for little ones.
 There are porta potties, too.

-7. Fresh Branch Farm: Located in Chesterfield, this family-run farm hosts an annual Sunflower Festival each summer (late July/early August).
+8. Fresh Branch Farm: Located in Chesterfield, this family-run farm hosts an annual Sunflower Festival each summer (July/ August).
 You can cut your own sunflowers, see tractors & pet goats and chickens.
 This is a smaller farm with parking right by the sunflowers.
 It is doable solo with kids!

 While they don't have food options on property, Hull Street has so many restaurants.
 Swift Creek Place has Mission BBQ and Gelati Celesti.
 At the light for Winterpock Road, there’s Mod Pizza & Chick-Fil-A.